 The best sales techniques don’t just win deals; they win loyal customers.
 A sale that closes quickly but leads to a dissatisfied customer who churns in a few months isn't a true win.
 That's why assessing long-term customer retention is a critical, though often overlooked, metric for sales effectiveness.
 High retention rates indicate that your sales team is setting proper expectations and selling to the right-fit customers.
 This creates a stable foundation for growth.
 On a related note, tracking sales team employee retention can also be an indicator.
 A team that feels successful and equipped with effective strategies is a team that sticks around.

-How to Choose the Right Sales Techniques for Your Team
+How to Choose the Best Sales Techniques for Your Team

 Choosing the right sales techniques for your team is less about finding a magic bullet and more about building a custom toolkit.
 What works for one company might not work for yours, because every product, market, and team is different.
 Instead of chasing the latest trend, the goal is to select and combine methods that align with your specific business context.
 This strategic approach ensures your sales motion feels authentic to your brand, resonates with your customers, and ultimately creates a foundation for consistent, predictable revenue growth.